-This year I’ve written four posts for Capital One‘s Smart Money series.
+This year I’ve written four posts for Capital One‘s Smart Money series on how to save money for travel and tips for traveling with kids.
 The first three are:

 - The Ultimate Pre-Travel Checklist